2002 Saxony-Anhalt state election

 The 2002 Saxony-Anhalt state election was held on 21 April 2002 to elect the members of the 4th Landtag of Saxony-Anhalt.
 The incumbent Social Democratic Party (SPD) minority government led by Minister-President Reinhard Höppner was defeated.
 The SPD fell to third place, while the Christian Democratic Union (CDU) moved into first.
 The CDU subsequently formed a coalition with the Free Democratic Party (FDP), and CDU leader Wolfgang Böhmer was elected Minister-President.

+The Christian Democratic Union (CDU) was the largest party in every election from the 2002 Saxony-Anhalt state election until the 2026 Saxony-Anhalt state election when the Alternative for Germany (AfD) overtook them.

 Background

 After both the 1994 and 1998 state elections, the SPD formed a minority government with the external support of the Party of Democratic Socialism (PDS).
 This marked the first time the PDS had been involved in determining government in a German state, and was a unique arrangement, dubbed the "Magdeburg model" after the capital of Saxony-Anhalt.
 In Germany, governments are typically coalition governments, in which the parties which support the government take part in cabinet and hold a majority of seats between them.
 However, the SPD/PDS arrangement functioned on a model of "tolerance", in which the PDS remained outside cabinet and abstained from the vote for Minister-President, rather than voting in favour, allowing the SPD to form a minority government.
 In 1994, this allowed the investment of an SPD–Green minority government; in 1998, after the Greens lost their Landtag representation, the SPD governed alone.